merri-ment/lazy-line-painter/README.md

 import LazyLinePainter from 'lazy-line-painter'
 ```

-or download the latest release from - https://github.com/camoconnell/lazy-line-painter/releases
+or download the latest release from - https://github.com/camoconnell/lazy-line-painter/releases <br>
-and include as script tag
+and include as script tag.
 ```html
 <script src="./libs/lazylinepainter-1.9.0.js"></script>
 ```